mnichols/temporal-applied-patterns-java/cachingdataconverter/README.md

 used to mark a workflow "evictable" by a [CacheWorkflowInboundCallsInterceptor](src/main/java/io/temporal/applied/patterns/cachingdataconverter/temporal/CacheWorkflowInboundCallsInterceptor.java) after the workflow has "Completed" or "Canceled".

+**CAUTION**:
+_This was attempted in the implementation found in this repo but ultimately you cannot reliably get the `RunId` for a workflow which makes marking a history log as evictable difficult._
+Currently this implementation invocation is disabled in the repo but is left for demonstration of _where_ such a "hook" might be used.

 #### Converter Server

 Returning a simple cache key for the payload is great for hiding data, but what if I want to debug the actual